 There are thousands of sites and about a million rumors about what we can learn from old wives tales about pregnancy.
 To sort through them all can be a difficult (and sometimes laughable) process.

 Because some of these old wives tales MAY ring true (they need a bit more research first), I wanted to take some time to sort through what we think we know and what has actually been studied.

-As always, momma, listen to your body above all else.
+As always, mama, listen to your body above all else.
 These ladies of days gone by had some great insight, but ultimately you are more closely connected to that little bundle than any bone rattler or tight-mouthed spinster from days of yore.

 Old wives tales that are actually true (or at least could be true)

 When it comes to the list of old wives tales about pregnancy that are actually true, some fall pretty close to expectations.
 I mean, why wouldn’t boys be more work than girls?
 You know?